staqapp/contextio-ruby/README.md

 end
 ```

+Emails that contain two or more body parts are called [multipart messages](https://en.wikipedia.org/wiki/MIME#Alternative).

+'text/plain' and 'text/html' are common body part types for multipart
+messages.

+In the case a user is viewing email in a client that does not support HTML
+markup, the 'text/plain' body part type will render instead.

-If you are working with multipart messages, you will likely want to check each body part's content in turn.
+If you are working with multipart messages, you may want to check each
+body part's content in turn.

 ```ruby
 account.messages.where(include_body: 1, limit: 1).each do |message|